wrdhall3/My-First-Repo/README.md

+# This is a header
+## This is a smaller header

+- bullet 1
+- bullet 2
-Here is some new text
+- Here is some new text

+My favorite browser is [google](https://google.com)

+Some more text

+and even more...